deingithub/Bampersand/README.md

 prefix = whatever
 admin = your-discord-id
 ```
 and an empty file called `state.ini`.
+Add to that a sqlite3 database called `bampersand.sqlite3`

 ## Contributing